Who were the Tudors?

 - If people felt sick, they wouldn’t take the medicines that we take today.
-Some of the cures they used sound funny to us now – if you were bald, people thought they could grow hair if they used a shampoo made from crushed beetles!
+Some of the cures they used sound funny to us now – for example, bald people thought they could grow hair if they used a shampoo made from crushed beetles!

 - Tudor towns and villages weren’t very clean.
 People threw rubbish in the street, and even emptied the loo there!
 It was very smelly.